kc0bfv/autophugo/README.md

 * `images_downloadable_use_orig` - if true, the download button will download the original image instead of the full size image - this will likely greatly increase the size of your site (default false)
 * `taxonomies_links` - if true, links to the taxonomy pages will be present in the footer and on the tagged items (default false)

-Additionally, `Author.name` and `Author.email` in the site config will display as the author and webmaster email.
+Additionally, `params.author.name` and `params.author.email` in the site config will display as the author and webmaster email.

 Header and footer customization is possible with the following site parameters.
 These are a little more complex to implement in TOML - check out the `exampleSite` configuration for a demonstration and comments: